Black-box Safety Analysis and Retraining of DNNs based on Feature Extraction and Clustering

 We notice that in 50\% of the case study subjects (see bold values in Table~\ref{table:RQ1.0:results}), \APPR yields a lower number of clusters.
-This experiment shows that the proportion of inspected images is similar across the two approaches.
-Both \APPR and HUDD find an acceptable number of clusters for visual inspection.

-Similar to HUDD, with \APPR, the ratios of error inducing images to be inspected are low (1.19 to 25.69).
+This experiment shows both \APPR and HUDD find an acceptable number of clusters for visual inspection.
+Indeed, the ratios of error-inducing images to be inspected are low (between 1.07 and 26.15, with a median of 5.12).
 These results suggest that using \APPR can save significant effort compared to the manual inspection of the entire set of images.